AwokeKnowing/RoboND-Kinematics-Project/README.md

 #### 3. Decouple Inverse Kinematics problem into Inverse Position Kinematics and inverse Orientation Kinematics; doing so derive the equations to calculate all individual joint angles.

+Although there are quite a few joints in the system, solving the inverse kinematics for this particular robot arm structure can be broken down into several smaller tasks that can be computed simply.
+Here are the 'short cuts' that let us solve the problem easily.

+1. the arm is basically all in one plane, so if we just rotate the base to be in line with where the gripper position should be, then we can solve a 2D problem.
+2. If we ignore the gripper and just place the first joints so that they end within 1 gripper-length of the target, we can can simply calculate the angle on a triangle where the base points are defined the the 1st and 3rd joint coordinatesare anywhere
+2. If we consider the seqence of physical joints at the gripper as a 'ball' joint

 And here's where you can draw out and show your math for the derivation of your theta angles.